-MDB r,d MDB r,f MDB r,h MDB r,t The ASCII decimal character pointed to by the register is converted to a binary number and stored into the second operand.
-The second operand is multiplied by ten (10) and the binary equivalent of the number pointed to by the register is added to the second operand.
+MDB r, d MDB r, f MDB r, h MDB r, t

+The ASCII decimal string pointed to by the register is converted to a binary number and stored into the second operand.
+The register is incremented to point to the next byte in storage.
+The byte is examined, and if it is not numeric (in the range "O" - "9" inclusive,) the instruction terminates.
+Otherwise, the second operand is multiplied by ten (10) and the binary equivalent of the number pointed to by the register is added to the second operand.
+The process of increment, check, multiply and add is repeated until the register points to a non-numeric character.